Timofei Moșneaga: Personal life

 Timofei Moșneaga was married to Maria Moșneaga (née Burlacu) an obstetrician-gynaecologist, Doctor of Medicine, recipient of the Order of Work Glory.
 They had two sons.

 Legacy

-Timofei Moșneaga passed away on 1 June 2014 in Chișinău.
+Moșneaga died on 1 June 2014 in Chișinău.

-His bust stands among 41 other distinguished Moldovan doctors on the Alley of Brilliant Scientists and Doctors in Chișinău, near the Nicolae Testemițanu State University of Medicine and Pharmacy.
+His bust stands among 41 other distinguished doctors on the Alley of Brilliant Scientists and Doctors in Chișinău, near the Nicolae Testemițanu State University of Medicine and Pharmacy.

-As of 19 July 2017, per the Moldovan Cabinet's decision, the Republican Clinical Hospital bears the name of Timofei Moșneaga.
+As of 19 July 2017, per the Moldovan Government's decision, the Republican Clinical Hospital bears the name of Timofei Moșneaga.

 On 6 October 2017, in honour of the RCH's 200th anniversary, a bas-relief commemorating Timofei Moșneaga was installed at the hospital's main entrance.